Shop

 Dusselier uses them at Heilig Hart to lager beer.
 He believes it’s the best aging vessel because the amphora doesn’t add any additional taste to the beer like an old wine or spirits barrel.

 A bit of an amphora aficionado, Dusselier tests out ones from different countries (Italy, Spain, Catalonia, Hungary, and China, to name a few) and materials to find what works best.
-“To be honest, I’ve been brewing with them since 2019, and I will be happy when I retire to give some answers,” he joked. “[But for now,] Catalonia, to me, makes the best amphoras.”
+“To be honest, I’ve been brewing with them since 2019, and I will be happy when I retire to give some answers,” he jokes. “[But for now,] Catalonia, to me, makes the best amphoras.”

 Much as we saw with the other ingenious customized parts of Heilig Hart, Dusselier’s analytical mind went to work here, too.

 Heilig Hart has put nine beers into the market over the last seven years.
-“But with the one we just bottled, that will be ten,” said Dusselier.
+“But with the one we just bottled, that will be ten,” says Dusselier.
 “A lot of those beers we try to make annually but different because we don’t want to make the same beer all the time.”

 As many filed back into the auditorium, making a mad hustle for the bar next to the pulpit for their “communion,” I stayed behind, listening in rapture to Dusselier preach the word of amphora a little longer.